 Theoretical models have attempted to explain the X-ray emission of single massive OB stars in terms of X-ray emitting shocks distributed throughout their powerful winds that form as a result of line-driven flow instabilities (Lucy & White 1980; Lucy 1982; ; Feldmeier et al. 1997; Owocki, Castor, & Rybicki 1988).
-The radiative wind shock emission is predicted to be soft ($kT \ll 1 \text{ keV}$), in contrast to the harder emission ($kT \gtrsim 2 \text{ keV}$) that has been detected in some massive colliding wind binaries and in a few OB stars with strong $\sim kG$ magnetic fields whose winds are magnetically-confined (Sec.
+The radiative wind shock emission is predicted to be soft ( $kT \ll 1 \text{ keV}$ ), in contrast to the harder emission ( $kT \gtrsim 2 \text{ keV}$ ) that has been detected in some massive colliding wind binaries and in a few OB stars with strong $\sim kG$ magnetic fields whose winds are magnetically-confined (Sec.
 3.7.2).
 X-ray grating observations provide crucial information on line shapes, widths, centroids, and fluxes needed to test wind shock models.

 Grating observations of a limited sample of O and early B-type stars have provided some support for the radiative wind shock picture.
-Perhaps the support so far comes from the O4f star ζ Pup, which has a high mass-loss rate log $\dot{M} \sim -5.3 \,\mathrm{M}{\odot} \,\mathrm{yr}^{-1}$ (Pauldrach et al. 1994).
+Perhaps the support so far comes from the O4f star $\zeta$ Pup, which has a high mass-loss rate log $\dot{M} \sim -5.3 \,\mathrm{M{\odot} yr^{-1}}$ (Pauldrach et al. 1994).
 Its X-ray emission lines are asymmetric with blueshifted centroids and are quite broad with half-width half-maximum values HWHM ~ 900 km s-1, equivalent to $\approx 40\%$ of the terminal wind speed (Cassinelli et al. 2001; Kahn et al. 2001; Kramer et al. 2003).
+An analysis of a Chandra grating spectrum of the O9 supergiant $\zeta$ Ori by Cohen et al. (2006) also revealed broad blueshifted asymmetric emission lines, a different conclusion than was reached by Waldron & Cassinelli (2001).
 The blueshifted asymmetry is predicted by radiative wind shock models of optically thick winds where the redward part of the line is attenuated from receding wind material on the far side of the star (Owocki & Cohen 2001).
-However, the observational picture is complex as illustrated by the O9 supergiant ζ Ori, whose emission lines are also very broad but unshifted and nearly symmetric (Waldron & Cassinelli 2001).

 For late O and early B-type stars with lower mass-loss rates than O supergiants, clear confirmation of radiative wind shock theory has been more difficult to obtain.
-Grating spectra of the Orion belt eclipsing binary system δ Ori (O9.5 II + B0.5 III; log $\dot{M} \sim -6$.
-M{\odot} yr-1; Miller et al. 2002) reveal cool plasma at kT ~ 0.3 keV, and symmetric unshifted emission lines with HWHM ~ 430 km s-1, or $\approx 22\%$ of the terminal wind speed.
+Grating spectra of the Orion belt eclipsing binary system $\delta$ Ori (O9.5 II + B0.5 III; log $\dot{M} \sim -6$ . $M{\odot}$ yr-1; Miller et al. 2002) reveal cool plasma at kT ~ 0.3 keV, and symmetric unshifted emission lines with HWHM ~ 430 km s-1, or $\approx 22\%$ of the terminal wind speed.
 The dominant cool plasma is compatible with a shock origin and symmetric unshifted lines are predicted by radiative wind shock simulations for an optically thin wind (MacFarlane et al. 1991; Owocki & Cohen 2001).
-However, Miller et al. raised some questions about the surprising narrowness and symmetry of the lines in the framework of radiative wind shock models.
-An even more extreme case is the early B giant β Cru (B0.5 III; log $\dot{M} \sim -8$.
-M{\odot} yr-1; Cohen et al. 2008).
+However, Miller et al. (2002) raised some questions about the surprising narrowness and symmetry of the lines in the framework of radiative wind shock models.
+An even more extreme case is the early B giant $\beta$ Cru (B0.5 III; log $\dot{M} \sim -8$ . $M{\odot}$ yr-1; Cohen et al. 2008).
 It also has a low plasma temperature and symmetric unshifted lines which are quite narrow (HWHM ~ 150 km s-1).
-Cohen et al. concluded that the narrow lines were difficult to understand in the framework of radiative wind shock theory for fast winds.
+Cohen et al. (2008) concluded that the narrow lines were difficult to understand in the framework of radiative wind shock theory for fast winds.